b0o/blender-addon-template/README.md

 This is a template for creating Blender add-ons.
 It uses [uv](https://github.com/astral-sh/uv) to manage dependencies and virtual environments.

-## Instructions
+## Getting Started

-1. Change names and info in the following files (don't forget the copyright hearders):
+1. Change names and info in the following files (don't forget the copyright headers):
   - `pyproject.toml` (including the path in the `[tool.hatch.version]` section)
   - `my_addon/__init__.py`
   - `my_addon/auto_load.py` (copyright header only)